yonatron/SuperEasySyslog/README.md

 Example: ```SyslogClient.Init("MolluscHeim", "Clash of Clams", "logs.mycloud.com", 514, SyslogLevel.INFO);```

-If you try to send a message (see: SyslogClient.Send() below without calling Init first, an exception will be thrown.
+If you try to send a message without calling Init first, an exception will be thrown.

 **OPTIONALLY:**